HaishinKit/HaishinKit.dart/README.md

     * Consulting fee is [$50](https://www.paypal.me/shogo4405/50USD)/1 incident.
 I'm able to response a few days.

+## 🎨 Features
+- **Protocols** ✨Publish and playback feature are available RTMP.
+- **Multi Streaming** ✨Allowing live streaming to separate services.
+Views also support this, enabling the verification of raw video data.
+- **Video mixing** ✨Possible to display any text or bitmap on a video during broadcasting or viewing.
+This allows for various applications such as watermarking and time display.

 # 🌏 Dependencies

  Project name                                                                          | Notes                                                                          | License